rubiojr/power-profiles-automation/README.md

 # Power Profiles Automation

-A simple method of automating the power-profiles-daemon settings in Fedora 35.
+A simple method of automating the power-profiles-daemon settings in Fedora 35/36.

 ## Description
 This workaround puts a pair of simple scripts in place to change the power profile of power-profiles-daemon to power-saver on battery and performance on AC power.

 ## Installation
-1. In terminal, run the `installer.sh` as root
+1. In terminal, run the `installer.sh` and enter sudo password when prompted.
 2. Reboot

 OR